 Fairdealing: Sun Down Ridge Farm, Larry D. Rackley, Route 61, Box 2700, Naylor MO 63953, phone: 573-857-2229, email: Rawmilk4sale@aol.com.
 They have whole milk from machine-milked Jersey cows and Jersey cross cows and Alpine goats year round.
 Grass fed with grain supplement at milking.
 This is whole milk with all the rich cream left on.
 No hormones or antibiotics are used at any time on animals on this farm.

 Falcon: Hidden Brook Farm, Chuck or Lacey Donaldson, phone: 417-453-6745, email: email@example.com.
 Goat milk by the gallon or half-gallon.
 No antibiotics or hormones used.
 Packaged in new milk cartons with self-sealing caps.
 Chevon available.

 - Cream and Crop, (couple of miles from Hwy 67), phone: 573-760-6701 or 314-803-3063.
-Raw cow milk from Jersey, Jersey-cross, Milking Shorthorn and/or Holstein-cross cows, and goat milk from Alpine/Saanen-cross goats, sold by the gallon and half-gallon.
+Raw cow milk from Jersey, Jersey-cross, Milking Shorthorn and/or Holstein-cross cows, sold by the gallon and half-gallon.
 The animals are mostly grass fed, with organic methods used as much as practical and possible.
-The cows and goats are machine milked and the milk is quickly bottled.
-Cows, goats and chickens are free to roam.
+They are machine milked and the milk is quickly bottled.
+Cows and chickens are free to roam.
 Free-range brown eggs, sweet corn, pumpkins, and melons also available.

-Fenton: See Valerie Bequette, Richwoods MO under St. Louis area, below.
+- See Matthew and Michelle Davis, Richwoods, MO under St. Louis area, below.